VijayKumar-2005/Vijaykumar-2005/README.md

 # 💫 About Me:
-Hi, I’m VijayKumar Pandian 👋
+Hi, I’m VijayKumar Pandian 👋<br>
 Passionate full‑stack mobile and game developer with a flair for creative, interactive experiences.
-With intermediate expertise in Flutter, Kotlin, Java, and Python, I’ve built AR‑powered furniture apps, e‑commerce platforms, chat applications, and created Dashboards using power BI and Tableau.
+With intermediate expertise in Flutter, Kotlin, Java, and Python, I’ve built AR‑powered furniture apps, e‑commerce platforms, chat applications, and created Dashboards using power BI and Tableau.<br><br>
-📅 currently building a open-world Multiplayer RPG game using Unity and Photon.
+📅 currently building a open-world Multiplayer RPG game using Unity and Photon.<br>
-🔭 I had exploring GenKit‑powered Flutter chatbots and refining AR house‑decoration experiences 🌱 Deepening my skills in Power BI, Tableau, Qlik and expanding into data analytics 👾 Anime aficionado (Big Three fan) — I bring the same energy and attention to detail from my favorite stories into every project
+🔭 I had exploring GenKit‑powered Flutter chatbots and refining AR house‑decoration experiences<br>
+🌱 Deepening my skills in Power BI, Tableau, Qlik and expanding into data analytics<br>
+👾 Anime aficionado (Big Three fan) — I bring the same energy and attention to detail from my favorite stories into every project<br>
-💬 Always happy to collaborate, brainstorm algorithms, or discuss game design — let’s connect!
+💬 Always happy to collaborate, brainstorm algorithms, or discuss game design — let’s connect!<br><br>

 📫 Reach me at vijaykumarpandian.2005@gmail.com or find me here on GitHub to chat about code, AR, or anime theories!.<br><br>